scottsweb/instant-search-suggest/readme.txt

 = What is Magic Mode? =

 With Magic Mode enabled the user is automatically transported to the post, page, custom post type or taxonomy they have selected in the suggestions list.
-With Magic Mode enabled the user is automatically transported to the post, page, custom post type or taxonomy they have selected in the suggestions list.

 = How do I turn off search suggestions? =